Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/02-custom-css/README.md

 📌 We start from sample `01-basic`.

-Summary steps:

-- Use a custom style for our main page.

 # Steps to build it

 ## Prerequisites

 Install [Node.js and npm](https://nodejs.org/en/) (min >=12.2.0) if they are not already installed on your computer.

-> Verify that you are running at least latest Node LTS version and npm.
+> ⚠ Verify that you are running at least latest Node LTS version and npm.
 You can check your current version by running `node -v` and `npm -v` in a terminal/console window.
 Older versions may produce errors.

 ## Steps